9 min read

 Periodic surveys allow you to understand what’s happening with your employees, even when they’re not in the office.

 When employees are consistently invited to provide feedback, it lets them know that the company cares about their feelings.
-Over time, you’ll also see whether the engagement strategies you put in place are working, a vital metric in ensuring a strong, dedicated workplace culture.
+Over time, you’ll also see whether the engagement strategies you put in place are working and have access to vital metrics to ensure a strong, dedicated, healthy workplace culture.

 Employee surveys can be anonymous or attributed.
 Allowing employees to respond anonymously invites complete honesty and often provides more reliable results.